nikita03565/challenge/README.txt

 made with Python 3.8.5

+Initial setup steps:
-python -m venv venv
+1. python -m venv venv
-source venv/bin/activate
+2. source venv/bin/activate
-pip install -r requirements.txt
+3. pip install -r requirements.txt

+Now you can run scripts.

+1. "Taking a list of tax form names"
-python main.py "Form W-2" "Form 1095-C"
+To run the script use next command: python main.py "Form W-2" "Form 1095-C"
+Arguments are space separated.
+If form name contains space argument must be quoted.
+Output will be pretty printed in console.

+2. "Download all PDFs"
-python download.py "Form W-2" 2015 2021
+To run the script use next command: python download.py "Form W-2" 2015 2021
+Arguments order: Form name, start year, end year.
+Arguments are space separated.
+If form name contains space argument must be quoted.
+Output will be saved in a folder accordingly to naming rules from task description.

 Assumptions that were made:
 - the latest version of title is included in output json